-VI HILBERT HALL & ENROLLMENT SERVICES, SEATTLE UNIVERSITY – The project was selected among 120 student housing developments submitted for a total of 22 award categories.
-The project was judged on multiple criteria including: how it solved a unique need for the university; served as a win-win-win for the school, its residents in the project […]
+VI HILBERT HALL & ENROLLMENT SERVICES, SEATTLE UNIVERSITY - The project was selected among 120 student housing developments submitted for a total of 22 award categories.
+The project was judged on multiple criteria including: how it solved a unique need for the university; served as a win-win-win for the school, its residents in the project and the developer; building architecture; design into the campus […]

 New Residence and Dining Hall, University of Massachusetts Boston - Multifamily Executive Magazine received over 300 entries across 14 categories for the 2019 MFE awards competition.
 This year, MFE judges looked for award entries that stood out from the rest of the pack for their outstanding design, remarkable architecture, creativity, and inventiveness.
 In the student category, the UMass Boston Residence and Dining Hall was bestowed […]